teamore/docker-apache-php-symfony/README.md

 # Adjust Settings

-First things first: **Name your project** and **adjust the container settings (ports etc.) by reviewing the provided .env - file**.
+First things first: **Name your project** and **adjust the project settings (ports etc.) by reviewing the provided .env - file**.
 It contains a set of variables which will be used while building the docker containers and during the installation of additional services inside the containers via ansible (playbooks).

 ```
 PATH_SERVICES=./services/